Rich Black American history and comparable affordability next to Central Park

 Ornate brownstones and modern mid-rises

-Central Harlem covers a large portion of Upper Manhattan and incorporates historical districts like Mount Morris Park.
+Central Harlem spans a large portion of Upper Manhattan and includes historical districts such as Mount Morris Park.
 Restored Queen Anne brownstones in this 16-block quarter come with ornate details and marble flooring.
 These stately homes range from $2.5 million to $7.5 million.
-The section of Central Harlem dubbed South Harlem is increasingly defined by new development towers where sizable 2-bedroom condos cost between $1.5 million to $3.5 million.
+The section of Central Harlem dubbed South Harlem is increasingly defined by new development towers where sizable 2-bedroom condos cost between $1.5 million and $3.5 million.
 Homes with direct views of Central Park and located along 110th Street fetch a premium but nowhere near those in other park-facing neighborhoods.
 Throughout Central Harlem, 2-bedroom units in mid-rise Beaux Arts-style co-op buildings sell for $250,000 to $750,000.
-Income-restriction HDFC co-ops are also common throughout the neighborhood and according to Berenato, ensure that people who were born and grew up here don’t get priced out.
+Income-restricted HDFC co-ops are also common throughout the neighborhood, and according to Berenato, ensure that people who were born and grew up here don’t get priced out.
 “Central Harlem is a good neighborhood for first-time buyers due, in part, to great tax abatement incentives,” Howard adds.
-While the area has vastly improved since the second half of the 20th century when crime was rife, the Cap Index predicts that crime, specifically robbery and assault by weapon, remains slightly higher than the national average.
+While the area has vastly improved since the second half of the 20th century, when crime was rife, the Cap Index predicts that crime, specifically robbery and assault by weapon, remains slightly higher than the national average.

 New condos can be spotted alongside prewar co-op buildings and townhomes.